 -Bus must pull over and call 911 and remain with your child if EpiPen is administered on the bus.

 As a food allergy mom myself, I know how nerve-wracking it can be when you introduce your child to a school setting -- full of exciting new adventures and possibilities, but also with the fear of an accidental exposure to allergenic foods.
 In crafting a plan for my son and as a school psychologist myself, I’ve learned how to partner with teachers, counselors, and school administrators to keep my child as safe as possible and ultimately, be able to enjoy school and his classmates!
 A 504 Plan will be one of your best resources for managing your child’s food allergy.
-And because of that, prevention can be a parent’s best defense against food allergies.
-Thankfully, with Ready, Set, Food!, parents now have the tools to avoid a life-threatening food allergy.
+And thankfully, with Ready, Set, Food!, parents now have the tools to introduce allergens safely and easily.

 About Marissa Leitner: Marissa is a school psychologist and mother, who advocates for children with food allergies professionally and personally.
 As a licensed educational psychologist, she has worked in public and private schools and has overseen 504 accommodation planning for students.
 Marissa’s son has life-threatening food allergies and he requires accommodations in his preschool classroom.